RELATES TO: KRS 218A.205, 311.450, 311.480

 STATUTORY AUTHORITY: KRS 218A.202(2), 311.410(4)

 Section 1.
-(1) The annual renewal fee, in the amount of $150 shall be attached to the completed annual renewal notice when the notice is returned to the board by the podiatrist seeking licensure renewal.
+(1) The annual renewal fee in the amount of $175 shall be attached to the completed annual Kentucky Board of Podiatry License Renewal Application when the application is returned to the board by the podiatrist seeking licensure renewal.

 (2) The annual renewal fee shall be made payable to the Kentucky State Treasurer in United States currency by certified check, cashier's check, postal money order, personal check, or credit card.

-(3) All information requested on the annual renewal notice form shall be furnished to the board when the completed annual renewal notice form is returned to the board, together with a statement of compliance with the continuing education administrative regulations of the board.
+(3) All information requested on the annual renewal application form shall be furnished to the board when the completed annual renewal application form is returned to the board, together with a statement of compliance with the continuing education requirements in 201 KAR 25:031.

 (4) Every renewal application shall include proof of current registration with the Kentucky All-Schedule Prescription Electronic Reporting System (KASPER) administered by the Cabinet for Health and Family Services.